Skip to content

 After

-The catalog lives in a Postgres mirror (releases, tracks, artists, joins, sync history).
+The catalog lives in a local copy on our server (releases, tracks, artists, joins, sync history).
 Beatport is queried only by the sync job to detect diffs.

 WhyBeatport's API is unstable with a low rate limit.
 The mirror decouples the site from API availability: reads are always fast and predictable, and the site stays up even if Beatport is down for hours.